An Enemy of the People: Act IV

 At a town meeting in Captain Horster's house, Dr. Stockmann is about to read his water report to the townspeople.
 Billing, the family, the mayor, Aslaksen, and Hovstad are there.
-Aslaksen, a respected citizen, is elected Chairman of the meeting.
+Aslaksen, a respected citizen, is elected chairman of the meeting.
 Permission for Dr. Stockmann's being allowed to speak is about to be voted on, when Dr. Stockmann says he has a different subject.
 He then winds up into a passionate oration about social evolution.
 He says that new, truthful ideas are always condemned, due to the "colossal stupidity of the authorities" and the small-mindedness of "the compact liberal majority" of the people, who may as well "be exterminated."
 The audience feels insulted by these accusations and anger rises.
-By the end of the meeting the audience has rebelled, repeatedly shouting, "He is an enemy of the people!"
-Dr. Stockmann tells his father-in-law, Kiil, that it is his tannery that is leaking most of the poisons into the baths.
+By the end of the meeting, the audience has rebelled, repeatedly shouting, "He is an enemy of the people!"
+Dr. Stockmann tells his father-in-law, Kiil, that his tannery is what is leaking most of the poisons into the baths.
 As the crowd is leaving, voices are heard threatening to break Stockmann's windows.

 Act V

-By the next morning, Dr. Stockmann's house, especially his study, has been badly damaged, for the town has turned against him and his family.
-The landlord is evicting them from their house; Petra has been fired from her job as a schoolteacher for having progressive opinions; Peter comes to the house with a letter from the board of directors of the baths that terminates his contract along with a resolution from the homeowners' association stating that no one should hire Dr. Stockmann in this town again.
+By the next morning, Dr. Stockmann's house, especially his study, has been badly damaged, for the town has turned against his family and him.
+The landlord is evicting them from their house; Petra has been fired from her job as a schoolteacher for having progressive opinions.
+Peter comes to the house with a letter from the board of directors of the baths that terminates his contract, along with a resolution from the homeowners' association stating that no one should hire Dr. Stockmann in this town again.

-Dr. Stockmann's father-in-law, Morton Kiil, arrives to say that he has just bought shares in the Baths with the money that he had intended to leave to his daughter and grandchildren.
-Kiil expects this will cause his son-in-law to stop his crusade, to ensure that the spa does not go bankrupt and his family will have a secure future.
+Dr. Stockmann's father-in-law, Morton Kiil, arrives to say that he has just bought shares in the baths with the money that he had intended to leave to his daughter and grandchildren.
+Kiil expects this will cause his son-in-law to stop his crusade, to ensure that the spa does not go bankrupt, and his family will have a secure future.
 Dr. Stockmann rebuffs Kiil's threat and also ignores Peter's advice to leave town for a few months.
 Katrine tells Dr. Stockmann she is afraid that the people will drive him out of town.
-But Dr. Stockmann replies that he intends to stay and make them understand "that considerations of expediency turn morality and justice upside down."
+Dr. Stockmann replies, though, that he intends to stay and make them understand "that considerations of expediency turn morality and justice upside down."
 He ends by proclaiming himself the strongest man in town because he is able to stand alone.